kuaisheng/pull-request-stash/README.md

 ### Contributing

 ### History
+1.0.4

+fix bug when reviewer list for choice is []

 1.0.3

 move the question `Create Pull Request Add Reviewers (Need no reviewer Click Enter) ?` first